ory/keto/UPGRADE.md

 of software, and they will allow you to build better systems.

-If you relied on ORY Keto before this release and you are looking for a migration path, don't hesitate to [contact us](mailto:hi@ory.sh).
+If you relied on ORY Keto before this release and you are looking for a migration path, don't hesitate to ask in [the forums](https://community.ory.sh/) or open a [GitHub issue](https://github.com/ory/keto/issues/new/).
 Feel free to do the same if you want the access control policy feature implemented in ORY Hydra before version `1.0.0`.

 ### Conceptual changes